deremustapha/VLM-EMG4Gesture/README.md

 ## Result Presented in the Paper

 '''
-1. The FAN model pre-trained on 33 participants can be found in [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html](https://github.com/deremustapha/VLM-EMG4Gesture/tree/master/code_result).
+1. The FAN model pre-trained on 33 participants can be found [here](https://github.com/deremustapha/VLM-EMG4Gesture/tree/master/code_result/1_FAN_Base_Decoder_33.ipynb).
+2. The model with replacement of the FAN layer pre-trained on 33 participants can be found in [here](https://github.com/deremustapha/VLM-EMG4Gesture/tree/master/code_result/1_EMGNet_Base_Decoder_N.ipynb).
 '''